airdgo/ArtificialHorizon/README.md

-# Artificial horizon built with python -- windows support only
+# Artificial horizon built with python

 This is a program created using Python sockets to receive data from FlightGear and illustrate how the flying instrument operates in the airplane's cockpit using Pygame.
+At the moment, this software only runs on Windows computers.

 ## Table of contents